PaddlePaddle/Research/NLP/NAACL2021-RocketQA/README.md

 </tr>
 </table>

-\*\*The result of the last step on NQ is slightly different from the result in the paper, because we lost the original model file.
-Due to the randomness of the training process, there will be fluctuations between different checkpoints.
+\*\*The result of the last step on NQ might be slightly different from the result reported in the paper, because we lost the original model file.
+We re-train the model and provide the checkpoint.

 ## Passage Reading
 We verify whether the retrieval results of RocketQA can improve the performance of passage reading for extracting correct answers.
 We use the implement of extractive reader published in DPR(https://github.com/facebookresearch/DPR).